ulinja/ulinja/README.md

 👀 I’m interested in Linux system administration and automation, network security and tinkering with electronics.

-🌱 I’m currently learning Ansible and C++.
+🌱 I’m currently learning Ansible and C.

 🔖 I'm a python and bash programmer.